|Degree||Specialization||Hours||Thesis Option||Minor Option|

 San Marcos, TX 78666-4684

-If preferred, applicants may electronically submit the documents listed above to The Graduate College at http://www.gradcollege.txstate.edu/rqmt/doc.html.
-Individuals submitting recommendation letters for applicants may send them electronically by emailing email@example.com.
-References will need the applicant name and date of birth, and preferably an ID number.
+Applicants may electronically submit the documents listed above to The Graduate College at http://www.gradcollege.txstate.edu/rqmt/doc.html.
+Letters of recommendation may be sent by the recommender via e-mail to firstname.lastname@example.org.
+Recommenders will need to include the applicant name and date of birth, and preferably a student ID number.

 Please visit http://www.txstate.edu/clas/Professional-Counseling/Application-Information/program-application.html for more information regarding this program.